ernestoemilanes/bmi-calculator/README.md

 BMI = 703 * weight / height^2 (can be done in lbs/kg and inches/meters)

 ## For example:
-1. If you weight 140lbs.
+1. If your weight is 140lbs.
 2. And your height is 65 inches.

 yourBmi = 703 * 140 / 65^2